-The School of Nursing and Midwifery is a school within the Faculty of Medicine & Health Sciences, University College Dublin.
+The UCD School of Nursing, Midwifery and Health Systems is a school within the

+UCD College of Life Sciences, University College Dublin.

-Note: Each hospital/department will issue guidelines with regards to appropriate student behaviour in each clinical setting in order to safeguard patient privacy and to ensure a policy of dignity and respect in clinical interactions involving students.
+Note: Each hospital/school will issue guidelines with regards to appropriate student behaviour in each clinical setting in order to safeguard patient privacy and to ensure a policy of dignity and respect in clinical interactions involving students.

-Note: Any non-EU applicants applying directly to the School of Nursing and Midwifery and whose first language, or language of education, is not English, must have passed an approved test in the use of English (i.e., TOEFL or IELTS).
+Note: Any non-EU applicants applying directly to the School of Nursing, Midwifery and Health Systems and whose first language, or language of education, is not English, must have passed an approved test in the use of English (i.e., TOEFL or IELTS).